StateVoicesNational/Spoke/docs/EXPLANATION-end-to-end-tests.md

 End to end tests use Selenium, which is a framework which drives the WebDriver API exposed by browsers.
 A test script can therefore be executed at the UI level which is as close to a manual test as possible.

-## SauceLabs
+## Sauce Labs

-SauceLabs is a cloud service which provides access to test clients on which automated tests are run.
+Sauce Labs is a cloud service which provides access to test clients on which automated tests are run.

-In order to run tests on SauceLabs, environment variables need to get set on your environment:
+In order to run tests on Sauce Labs, environment variables need to get set on your environment:

 The access keys `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` is set in the "Environment Variables" section of [Travis-CI](https://travis-ci.org/MoveOnOrg/Spoke/settings)

-To run tests against your localhost on SauceLabs clients, you must first setup [Sauce Labs Connect](https://wiki.saucelabs.com/display/DOCS/Basic+Sauce+Connect+Proxy+Setup).
+To run tests against your localhost on Sauce Labs clients, you must first setup [Sauce Labs Connect](https://wiki.saucelabs.com/display/DOCS/Basic+Sauce+Connect+Proxy+Setup).

+Reporting is setup between Sauce Labs and Travis CI using a [Jasmine custom reporter](https://jasmine.github.io/api/edge/global.html#SuiteResult) and [console stdout](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Reporting+between+Sauce+Labs+and+Jenkins#SettingUpReportingbetweenSauceLabsandJenkins-OutputtingtheJenkinsSessionIDtostdout) in the tests.

 # Test Writing